HarvardMapCollection/tutorials/qgis/clip/index.md

 ![Screenshot of extraction options](media/ts-clip4.png)

 The image above pictures the extraction options.
 For instance, you can extract all data that falls within, intersects, contains, overlaps, and so on.

+### Extract by location

+To use the **extract by location** tool, navigate to `Processing → Toolbox → Vector Selection →  Extract by Location`.

+Under `Extract features from` select the dataset you want to clip.

+Under `By comparing features from`